openvinotoolkit/openvino/docs/OV_Runtime_UG/stateful_models_intro.md

  between data portions should be addressed.
 For that, networks save some data between inferences - state.
 When one dependent sequence is over, state should be reset to initial value and new sequence can be started.

- Several frameworks have special API for states in networks.
+Deep learning frameworks provide a dedicated API to build models with state.
 For example, Keras has special option for RNNs `stateful` that turns on saving state between inferences.
 Kaldi contains special specifier `Offset` to define time offset in a network.

  OpenVINO also contains special API to simplify work with networks with states.
 State is automatically saved between inferences,